-Houston-based electronics recycling company CompuCycle is putting the finishing touches on an e-plastics sorting line, the latest domestic investment in processing capacity for plastics from electronics.
+Houston-based processor CompuCycle is putting the finishing touches on an e-plastics sorting line, the latest domestic investment in plastics processing capacity.

 “Our goal has always been to produce clean PS, ABS, PE, PP plastics to recycle for domestic reuse, and putting this plant in place is going to allow us to achieve that,” said Clive Hess, executive vice president of CompuCycle.

 The sorting line, which includes a float-sink system, has been installed at a processing facility in Houston.
 The facility was expanded from 40,000 square feet to 50,000 square feet to accommodate the new system and its materials storage requirements.